vanzzdark/relayerv2/README.md

     memo: ""
     light-cache-size: 20
 ```
 3. You can add your discord id in memo: "".
-E.g
+Example :
 ```
 global:
     api-listen-addr: :5183